Cast Iron Plants - Aspidistra

 Flowers

-Matured specimens are perennial, with small purple rosette flowers emerging an inch above the soil line in spring or summer.
+Aspidistra are perennial, meaning that small purple rosette flowers will emerge around an inch above the soil line during the spring or summer.
 Its blooming process has baffled botanists for many years due to its low-growing nature, a complete contrast to the preferred height of ordinary flowers to attract airborne pollinators.
 If pollination is successful, small red berries will form in the flower's urn, usually holding just one or two seeds.
 It's possible that a domestically grown specimen will bloom indoors, with those being recently repotted in the mid winter having the best chance.
 The flowers are primarily pollinated by flying insects, most notably Fungus Gnats.

 Credit: Melanie Elliott.